tansaku/webserver_log_parser/README.md

 ### Performance?

+The system might have to cope with very long webserver logs and the approach taken has not been extensively optimised for either time or space performance.
+The focus was on getting something that would work robustly.
+Performance improvements would come from a different structure.
+Perhaps only Set-ting the ip array when unique page views were requested, and/or adjusting the data structures used to manage the data as it accumulates.
+At least for the current code the visits map is created once and then sorting is performed on that.
+The results of the sorting could be memoized, but that feels like premature optimization in the absence of specific performance requirements.

 No performance requirements were specified, but a performance assessment framework has been added and can be executed as follows:

 ```